nicoleathy/cce/README.md

 `utils.py`), separately from `--seed`.
-Vary it across runs to get the ± reported in the paper. `winogrande_orig` is the matched MCQA baseline for WinoGrande described in the paper (WinoGrande is natively sentence-completion, so it is cast into MCQA under an identical prompt for a clean Orig–CCE comparison).
+Vary it across runs to get the ± reported in the paper. `winogrande_orig` is the matched MCQA baseline for WinoGrande described in the paper (WinoGrande is natively sentence-completion, so it is cast into MCQA under an identical prompt for a clean Orig vs CCE comparison).

 ```bash